CarmineOptions/carmine-protocol/README.md

 - [Install Protostar](https://docs.swmansion.com/protostar/docs/tutorials/installation)
 - setup a virtualenv, install requirements.txt...
 - `make build`; `make test`
+- nice to have: `echo $'\a'` plays a beep so you know to get back to work

 ## Alpha version deploy and test on testnet